IAMXID/did-method-iamx/README.md

 # 4. Security Considerations

-The securiuty of the IAMX modell is based on the security of the underlying blockchain ledger.
-Currently the only supported blockchain is Cardano.
+The security of the IAMX model is based on the security of the underlying blockchain ledger.
+Currently, the only supported blockchain is Cardano.

-The Cardano security is based on the Ouroboros protocoll.
+The Cardano security is based on the Ouroboros protocol.
 Ouroboros features mathematically verifiable security against attackers.
 Security properties for the protocol are comparable to those achieved by the bitcoin blockchain protocol.
-For more Details on the protocoll can be found in the whitepaper:
+For more details on the protocol can be found in the white paper:
 https://eprint.iacr.org/2016/889.pdf

-IAMX DIDs will be stored in an address controlled by the holder.
-This enshures that third partys can't modify, register, update or deactivate the a DID document controlled by the holder.
+IAMX DID's will be stored in an address controlled by the holder.
+This ensures that third parties can't modify, register, update or deactivate the DID document controlled by the holder.

 ## 4.1 Binding to Physical Identity

 A IAMX DID document stored on the Blockchain will never contain any personal information.
-Ownership is proofen by:
+Ownership is proofed by:

-- Controll over the blockchain address.
+- Control over the blockchain address.
-- Controll over of the private key which is related to the public key referened in the IAMX DID document.
+- Control over of the private key which is related to the public key referenced in the IAMX DID document.

 ## 4.2 DID document changes

-As all IAMX DID methods are generated by a transaction which includes the previous DID the did documents changes can be monitored by observing the global state of the blockchain ledger.
+As all IAMX DID methods are generated by a transaction which includes the previous DID, the did document changes can be monitored by observing the global state of the blockchain ledger.

 # 5. Privacy Considerations

-The DID document will **NEVER** contin any personal Data.
+The DID document will **NEVER** contain any personal Data.
-DIDs are pupose build, which means the holder will controll several DIDs for distinct Use Cases.
+DID's are purpose build, which means the holder will control several DID's for distinct Use Cases.
 This reduces the Potential for correlation based on usage.

 # 4. Appendix